klausman/lib_users/README.md

 obviously is not a library that was updated.

 As of v0.10, there is a companion to `lib_users`, called `fd_users`.
-It basically does the same, but for open fds (`/proc/PID/fd`) that are marked as deleted.
+It basically does the same, but for open FDs (`/proc/PID/fd`) that are marked as deleted.
 The intended use is to spot daemons that have had their log files deleted (or rotated and compressed), but not told to reopen the file.